 Summer (June-August) – average temperatures rest between 26 and 35°C. The sun is shining and Romania is busy with increased prices.
 You could consider squeezing the Black Sea beaches into your Romania itinerary.

 Autumn (September-November) – days get shorter and temperatures drop but it’s a good season to explore Romania with fewer crowds and cheaper prices.

 Winter (December-February) – temperatures hover around 0°C. It’s the perfect season for mulled wine, hearty Romanian food and skiing in mountain resorts.
 Romania looks straight out of a fairytale when dusted in snow.

 Where to begin your Romanian road trip?

 Bucharest: The most common way to arrive in Romania is by flying into Bucharest.
-I use Kayak to find the best flight prices.
+I use Skyscanner to find the best flight prices.

 Cluj Napoca: Known as the ‘capital of Transylvania’, many travellers hire a car in Cluj and return it in Bucharest, stopping at destinations along the way.

 - You must be at least 21 years of age

 - There will be a surcharge if you’re under 25